Nibble and Dine

 Can I make lemon popsicles with bottled lemon juice?

-You could make this lemonade popsicle recipe with store bought bottled lemon juice if you prefer.
+You could make this popsicle recipe with store bought bottled lemon juice if you prefer.
 But, because the lemon juice is such a large portion of the popsicle and is basically the only flavoring (besides the sugar), I really recommend using the freshly squeezed lemon juice.
 It will just taste so much more fresh and flavorful!

 Can I use store bought lemonade to make lemon popsicles?